Iowa winner claims huge Powerball jackpot

 Lerynne West, of Redfield, Iowa, arrives to claim her share of a nearly $700 million Powerball prize, Monday, Nov.
 5, 2018, at the Iowa Lottery headquarters in Clive, Iowa.
 West was one of two winners of a $688 ... more

-CLIVE, Iowa (AP) — A single mother from the small Iowa community of Redfield has claimed her share of a nearly $700 million Powerball prize.
+The win was a shock to the single mom, who struggled to persuade her three daughters and other relatives that it was for real.

+"Nobody believed me," West said Monday after submitting her winning ticket at lottery headquarters in suburban Des Moines.
+"They thought I was crazy."

-Iowa Lottery officials confirmed Monday that Lerynne (lah-RINN) West was one of two winners of a $688 million jackpot drawn Oct.
-27. She'll share the prize with someone who bought the other winning ticket in New York City.
+West will share the $688 million jackpot drawn Oct.
+27 with someone who bought the other winning ticket in New York City but hasn't claimed the prize.

-West opted for the cash option, which will pay her an immediate $198.1 million, minus taxes.
+West took the cash option, which will pay her an immediate $198.1 million, minus taxes.